kdgs-develop/kdgs-admin-dashboard/README.md

 - **Relative Management**: Add, edit, and delete relatives associated with obituaries.
 - **Bulk Image Upload**: Ability to upload multiple images at once.
 - **Image Preview**: Quick preview of images before full view or download.
+- **Secure Password Generation**: Automatic generation of secure passwords for new users.
+- **Password Visibility Toggle**: Option to show/hide passwords during input.
+- **Email Notifications**: Automated welcome emails and password reset notifications using EmailJS.
+- **Confirmation Dialogs**: Added confirmation steps with math challenges for sensitive operations like user deletion or password resets.
+- **User Role Management**: Ability to assign and modify user roles (Viewer, Scanner, Indexer, Proofreader, Admin).
+- **Protected Super Admin**: Special protection for the super admin account to prevent accidental deletion or modification.
+- **Automatic Data Population**: Pre-filling of certain fields like 'Entered By' and 'Entered On' when adding new obituaries.
+- **Reference Number Generation**: Automatic generation of unique reference numbers for obituaries based on surnames.

 ## Key Components